Mehrad0711/HUBERT/README.md

 	```bash
 	python3 run_model.py --task_name $task --data_dir ./data/$task/ --bert_model bert-base-uncased --do_train True --do_eval False --do_test False --output_dir ./$results --train_batch_size 256 --num_train_epochs 10
 	```
-Optionally, you can evalaute your model on dev set after each epoch by setting --do_eval to True.
-Model checkpoints are saved after every epoch.
+	After every epoch, your model will be saved and evaluatd on dev set.
+If you wish to only keep the best model checkpoint (i.e. having the best accuracy on dev set) set ```--save_best_only``` to True.
-Multi-GPU training is automatically on, so if you have more than 1 GPU, distributed training will perform automatically.
+	Multi-GPU training is automatically on, so if you have more than 1 GPU, distributed training will be performed automatically.

 2. Testing</br>
 	```bash
 	python3 run_model.py --no_cuda True --task_name $task --data_dir ./data/$task/ --bert_model bert-base-uncased --do_train False --do_eval False --do_test True --load_ckpt ./$results/pytorch_model_best.bin --eval_batch_size 512
 	```
 	setting no_cuda to True will run the experiments on CPU. (thus, you can use a bigger batch_size for evaluation since CPU has more memory than GPU)

 ### Transfer Learning experiments